sirodoht/sirodoht.com/content/blog/an-anecdotic-tour-on-the-history-of-programming-languages.md

 And thus, we reach the final item on the 1995 list.
 JavaScript.

-There are many programming languages in this world, and their distribution in respect to language design is [Gaussian](https://en.wikipedia.org/wiki/Normal_distribution).
+There are many programming languages in this world, and their distribution with respect to language design is [Gaussian](https://en.wikipedia.org/wiki/Normal_distribution).
 The majority has a good design; some have somewhat good or somewhat bad design; and very few have an outstanding design or a horrifying one.
 Had you been asked to choose from one of those categories for the language that would run to the greatest number of computers ever, which would you pick?
 As it turns out, we did end up beyond three sigma, just not the positive edge.
 The spread was gradual, few noticed.

 It was a cold afternoon of 1995, at the Netscape Communications HQ in Mountain View, CA, when the company hired Brendan Eich to embed Scheme inside their browser, Netscape Navigator.
 It was only Scheme, a Lisp dialect; what could go wrong?
 However, as fast a developer as he was, he wasn’t able to start working on it until something, well… everything changed.

 It took Brendan ten days to create a prototype of a language called *Mocha*. *Another* coffee related word you might think?
 Might there be an off chance they are related?
 Indeed, Netscape made a deal with Sun Microsystems to include a lightweight scripting Java-like language to compete with Microsoft.
 Mocha seemed an appropriate name.
 It was a beautiful name, but it was deemed as a missed opportunity to advertise Java; so after a brief stint with *LiveScript*, *JavaScript* was conceived.

 Brendan had a vision with Mocha, and JavaScript is influenced by a wide variety of different paradigms of languages.
-Features like first class functions, prototypal inheritance and event driven are what make JavaScript such an interesting language to work with.
+Features like first class functions, prototypal inheritance, and event driven are what make JavaScript such an interesting language to work with.
 Furthermore, JavaScript due to its quirks and design flaws is a difficult language to master given its simple (yet elusive) features.
 Some say this perpetual challenge motivates them; others stay away while appreciating their lack of masochism.

 After 1995 and until the end of the decade not much happened.